James O. Browning: Federal judicial service

 Browing was nominated by President George W. Bush on April 28, 2003, to be a United States District Judge of the United States District Court for the District of New Mexico, to a seat vacated by Curtis LeRoy Hansen.
 He was confirmed by the United States Senate on July 31, 2003, and received commission on August 1, 2003.
+He assumed senior status on February 1, 2026, and retired from the court on August 28, 2026.